cchangr/Second-Hand-Car-Sale-Market/README.md

 # Second Hand Car Sale Market
-Demo of a simple secondhand market written in Node.js, using the Express framework
+a simple secondhand market written in Node.js, using the Express framework, providing show and sell goods in the market and user comment and delete feature.

 **Home page**
 ![Home page](/second-hand.png)